 Kratom’s Uses & Benefits

-Kratom has many different uses and benefits that make it a powerful short-term medicine for managing acute problems.
+Kratom has many different uses and benefits, making it a powerful short-term medicine for acute problems.
 These various benefits separate it from matcha, which produces only a few immediate benefits yet provides many long-term health bonuses.